Automation

 Chatbots have gathered a naughty aura because of the strange responses they give, often biased and sexist.
 But they’ve much good to do too

 India is strong on artificial intelligence, as shown by this year’s Union Budget.
-Recently, SEEDS, New Delhi-based disaster response and preparedness non-profit organization has developed an artificial intelligence model to predict the impact of multiple hazards like cyclones, earthquakes or heat waves in any given area.
+Recently, SEEDS, a New Delhi-based disaster response and preparedness non-profit organization has developed an artificial intelligence model to predict the impact of multiple hazards like cyclones, earthquakes or heat waves in any given area.
 The model, called Sunny Lives, which was built with the support of Microsoft’s artificial intelligence for Humanitarian Action grant, generates heat wave risk information for some 125,000 people living in Delhi’s slums.

 In December, Google India announced a US$1 million grant to IIT Madras for conducting research in different aspects of bias in AI.